chrisburnell/chrisburnell.com/src/posts/articles/2022-05-11-changing-with-the-times.md

 ## 3. Just write.
 Just publish.

-On the eve of [State of the Browser 2018](https://2018.stateofthebrowser.com/), while enjoy a beer at a favourite pub, I was meekly voicing my personal worries and concerns whenever I write and try to publish my work, and the fact that everything that I wanted to write about had already been covered more eloquently and in more detail than me.
+On the eve of [State of the Browser 2018](https://2018.stateofthebrowser.com/), while enjoying a beer at a favourite pub, I was meekly voicing my personal worries and concerns whenever I write and try to publish my work, and the fact that everything that I wanted to write about had already been covered more eloquently and in more detail than me.
 [Dave Letorey](https://letorey.co.uk) and [Jeremy Keith](https://adactio.com/) then gave me some of the most powerful advice of my entire <q>career</q> (paraphrased):

 <blockquote>
     <p>But no one has read an article on that subject that was written by <strong>you</strong>.</p>